Seek in the Dark: Reasoning via Test-Time Instance-Level Policy Gradient in Latent Space: Empirical Results

 \subsection{Algorithmic Statistics}

 \Cref{tab: efficiency} reports two key statistical features: (1) the ratio of final answer tokens to the original \ac{cot} tokens, and (2) the average number of update iterations across the entire dataset.
 In nearly all cases, excluding Qwen2.5-1.5B-Instruct on GSM8K with prompt 2, the token ratio does not exceed 1.1.
 This suggests that, unlike long \ac{cot} approaches \cite{xu2025redstardoesscalinglongcot}, our method does not rely on generating extended outputs to achieve strong performance, thus avoiding overly verbose generation.
 Moreover, concerning the number of update iterations, which constitutes the core computational component of the algorithm, the average iteration counts for GSM8K and MATH-500 across various model backbones and prompts are 0.86 and 1.23, respectively.
 Both values are below 2, indicating that the search process in the latent space typically converges in fewer than two iterations for average-level questions.
 This highlights the computational efficiency and rapid convergence behavior of our method.
+For a FLOPs analysis of our method, please refer to \Cref{sec:appendix_flops} for details.